← Blog

 Here's the part worth slowing down on.
 Creatify, and most of the cheaper swaps above, share one starting point: you generate each ad from scratch.
 A product URL goes in, a stock structure comes out, and you find out whether it lands only after you spend to run it.

-On pricing: per-render credits vs. by the second
+On pricing: flat per-render fees vs. by the second

 The other quiet cost is metering.
-When every render burns a credit you might "waste," you ration generations — and rationing is poison for ad testing, where the whole job is to build 3–5 variations per concept and test hooks (the first ~1.5–3 seconds) relentlessly.
+When every render burns a flat fee you might "waste," you ration generations, and rationing is poison for ad testing, where the whole job is to build 3-5 variations per concept and test hooks (the first ~1.5-3 seconds) relentlessly.

-Riffkit bills by the second: a 9-second riff costs 9 seconds, not a flat "render."
-Plans run from $99/mo (~10 videos) to $799/mo (~100), roughly $8–9.9 effective per video on a plan, with analysis free so you only pay for the seconds you render.
-Cancel anytime, full commercial rights — post, run as ads, monetize, no revenue share.
-(One honest note: failed generations can still incur some cost, as with any tool that calls a model.)
+Riffkit bills by the second: a 9-second riff bills only those 9 seconds, not a flat "render."
+Plans run from $39/mo to $799/mo (up to 100 videos at 720p, 250 on the lightest engine) — $8-13 a video on the default engine, and from $3.20 on the cheapest rate tier — with analysis free, so you only pay for the seconds you render.
+Cancel anytime, full commercial rights: post, run as ads, monetize, no revenue share.
+(One honest note: a run that produces no video costs nothing; if a late stage fails or you cancel partway, only the seconds already rendered are billed.)

 When Creatify is still the right call